Cystoisospora belli

 6. Lai KK, Goyne HE, Hernandez-Gonzalo D, et al. Cystoisospora belli Infection of the Gallbladder in Immunocompetent Patients: A Clinicopathologic Review of 18 Cases.
 Am J Surg Pathol.
 2016;40(8):1070-4.
 [PMID:27158759]

 Comment: Authors suggest that Cystoisospora infection of the gallbladder may be more common than suspected due to subtle findings.
 Infection was not suspected in any of 11 cases done for biliary dyskinesia (n=7), abdominal pain (n=7), suspected cholelithiasis (n=5), and cholecystitis (n=3).
-In 2 cases, Cystoisospora was found in donor gallbladders resected at the time of liver transplantation.
-All cases were followed for 15 months, without findings suggestive of active biliary disease that suggests immunocompetent individuals don’t have ongoing problems with infection.
+In 2 cases, Cystoisospora was found in donor gallbladders resected at liver transplantation.
+All cases were followed for 15 months without findings suggesting active biliary disease that suggests immunocompetent individuals don’t have ongoing problems with infection.
+NOTE: FINDINGS DISRPOVEN BY GOPINAATH PAPER.

 7. Legua P, Seas C. Cystoisospora and cyclospora.
 Curr Opin Infect Dis.
 2013;26(5):479-83.
 [PMID:23982239]

-Comment: In US sporadic cases seen as well as travel-acquired.
+Comment: In the US, sporadic cases were seen, as well as travel-acquired.

 8. Boyles TH, Black J, Meintjes G, et al. Failure to eradicate Isospora belli diarrhoea despite immune reconstitution in adults with HIV--a case series.
 PLoS One.
 2012;7(8):e42844.
 [PMID:22880120]